Edward O. Thorp: Stock market

 Since the late 1960s, Thorp has used his knowledge of probability and statistics in the stock market by discovering and exploiting a number of pricing anomalies in the securities markets and has made a significant fortune.
 Thorp's first hedge fund was Princeton/Newport Partners from 1969 to 1989 based on Market Neutral Derivatives Hedging.
-His second hedge fund was called Ridgeline Partners and it ran from August 1994 through September 2002 based on Statistical arbitrage.
+His second hedge fund was called Ridgeline Partners and it ran from August 1994 through September 2002 based on statistical arbitrage.
 This hedge fund was closed largely because the return of the statistical arbitrage strategies had been low since 2002.
 He is currently the President of Edward O. Thorp & Associates, based in Newport Beach, California.
 In May 1998, Thorp reported that his personal investments yielded an annualized 20 percent rate of return averaged over 28.5 years.

+Thorp wrote many articles about option pricing, Kelly criterion, statistical arbitrage strategies (6-parts series), and inefficient markets.

 In 1991, Thorp was an early skeptic of Bernie Madoff's supposedly stellar investing returns which were proved to be fraudulent in 2008.